 The Working Group agreed that the customer certification form should have separate sections for MIC and Non-MIC sites, and confirmed that 12 months of actual data (active (kWh) and reactive (kVArh) for MIC sites, and active (kWh) for Non MIC sites) for each of the meters within the arrangement would be required.

-The Working Group agreed the declaration within the customer certification form should include that the Distributor reserves the right to perform an annual review as well as a site audit so that Distributors can review the metering arrangements on site.
-A Working Group member noted that the audit requirement was consistent with similar processes within the BSCP so it shouldn’t be something new to customers, suppliers and Distributors.
+The Working Group agreed that the customer certification form should reference the process whereby the distributor will perform an annual review for new sites once sufficient data is available and reserves the right to carry out a site audit. so that Distributors can review the metering arrangements on site.

-The Working Group believed that the customer certificate from should be housed within the LC14 statements, but that Distributors should also have copies on their websites in order to allow customers to find everything they need in one place.
+The Working Group believed that the customer Certification form should be housed within the LC14 statements, but that Distributors should also have copies on their websites in order to allow customers to find everything they need in one place.

-The customer certificate form can be found within Attachment 5 – DCP 388 customer certification form.
+The customer Certification form can be found within Attachment 5 – DCP 388 customer certification form.

-Question 4: Do you have any comments on the customer certificatation form?
+Question 4: Do you have any comments on the customer Certification form?

 Question 5: Do you agree that the customer certification document should be located within the LC14 statement and Distributors websites?
 If not, please advise where you believe it should be located and provide rationale.

+Calculation of Final Demand

+Calculation Template for MIC based sites

-A Working Group member shared a spreadsheet which could be used to calculate the estimated Final Demand by subtracting the Non-Final Demand element from the total demand.
+A Working Group member shared a spreadsheet (Attachment 6) which could be used to calculate the estimated Final Demand by subtracting the Non-Final Demand element from the total demand.
 It was noted that this is what the customer could use when completing the customer certification form.

+Because it is not possible to establish splits between Final-Demand MIC and Non-Final Demand MIC at a site, it is proposed to use a proxy approach, using instead the maximum demand for each of these elements.

 The Working Group have created a template for calculating the capacity for the Non-Final Demand element of a Mixed Demand site, to be used for allocating the site to a residual charging band for a MIC site.
 This requires either: